grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 But let's say Bob's computer is faster: it only takes 2 time units:
 $T_{strcpy}(n)=2n$

-This information is important, but it has nothing to do with the algorithm.
+This information is important, but it has nothing to do with the underlying algorithm.

 We want to remove machine-specific information from the time function.